Nush395/analog-rnn/README.md

 RNN update equations, a physical wave system can be trained to do a similar task to that of the computations in a traditional RNN.
-Here the trainable parameter is taken to be the wave speed and the non-linearity provided by activation functions in the RNN are replaced by non-linearities introduced when taking intensity measurements. *The outcome of this is that you could have a physical manifold custom designed for different tasks such as the vowel classification described in the paper without needing a computer whatsoever!* I wanted to see how effective this was on some data myself so this repository is my attempt to replicate the work
+Here the trainable parameter is taken to be the wave speed and the non-linearity provided by activation functions in the RNN are replaced by non-linearities introduced when taking intensity measurements. *The outcome of this is that you could have a physical manifold custom designed (using an inverse method) for different tasks such as the vowel classification described in the paper without needing a computer whatsoever!* It would be a lens that would direct different vowels to different points!
+I wanted to see how effective this was on some data myself so this repository is my attempt to replicate the work